 When Proverbs speaks of violence it is the Hebrew word betsa, meaning “unjust or dishonest gain, illicit gain, plunder.”
-In that the rod is specifically for the tight purpose of correction and discipline, it does not grant one the oblique use of physical force.
+In that the rod is for the specific purpose of correction and discipline, parents are not granted the oblique use of physical force.
 Such license is found nowhere within this scriptural concept.
-A parent who bullies his children will certainly lose their spirit and loyalty grossly failing to achieve the biblical purpose of corporal punishment.
+A parent who bullies his children will certainly lose their spirit and loyalty, grossly failing to achieve the biblical purpose of corporal punishment.
 The following Proverbs underscore these fruits of violent behavior, be it a parent who disciplines abusively or any other pillaging activity:

-1:19 So are the ways of everyone who gains by violence; it takes away the life of its possessors.
+So are the ways of everyone who gains by violence; it takes away the life of its possessors (1:19).

-3:31 Do not envy a man of violence and do not choose any of his ways.
+Do not envy a man of violence and do not choose any of his ways (3:31).

-16:29 A man of violence entices his neighbor and leads him in a way that is not good.
+A man of violence entices his neighbor and leads him in a way that is not good (16:29).

 The root word for entice can also be translated “persuade or lure.”
 A man of violence persuades his child to the same.
 In fact, many of today’s prison inmates suffered at the hands of violent, abusive parents or guardians.

 This serves to make my point in the introduction: a nation that prohibits spanking, or wherein spanking is done incorrectly, serves to greatly diminish the future health of the nation.
-To spank not does not foster a more peaceful world in the long run in fact just the opposite is the case!
+To refrain from spanking does not foster a more peaceful world in the long run; in fact, just the opposite is the case!
 A society will grow far worse if spanking is banned.

 Familial discipline is much more effective and economically efficient than State discipline.
-For Government to prohibit the institution of the Family from performing its god-ordained purpose specific to itself is to inherit a much heavier workload.
-The prison population of today is nothing compared to what will occur tomorrow if parents are prohibited from properly correcting the errant behavior of their children.
-The wise lawmaker allows the Family to discipline the nation’s citizens at a young age versus taking on the Family’s God ordained assignment itself.
+For government to prohibit the institution of the family from performing its God-ordained purpose is to assign itself a much heavier workload.
+The prison population of today is nothing compared to what it will be tomorrow if parents are prohibited from properly correcting the errant behavior of their children.
+The wise lawmaker allows the family to discipline the nation’s citizens at a young age rather than taking on the family’s God-ordained assignment.

 C. SPANKING WITH FRUSTRATION

-Nor is spanking a venue for venting one’s frustrations.
+No matter what else is going on in a parent’s life, spanking is not an opportunity for venting frustrations.
 Notice the negation of this idea in the following passages.

-4:17 For they eat the bread of wickedness and drink the wine of violence.
+For they eat the bread of wickedness and drink the wine of violence (4:17).

-21:7 The violence of the wicked will drag them away, because they refuse to act with justice.
+The violence of the wicked will drag them away, because they refuse to act with justice (21:7).

 Spanking for reasons other than a child’s rebellion will have a pernicious (highly injurious or destructive) effect.
-Keep in mind that if a child is spanked unjustly out of your frustration in contrast to his or her sin it will cause further separation, versus rescuing, bonding and healing.
+Keep in mind that if a child is spanked unjustly—out of your frustration in contrast to his or her sin—the results will be separating, rather than rescuing, bonding and healing.

 D. SPANKING WITH RETRIBUTION

-13:2 From the fruit of a man’s mouth he enjoys good, but the desire of the treacherous is violence.
+From the fruit of a man’s mouth he enjoys good, but the desire of the treacherous is violence (13:2).

 Treachery carries the idea of an insecure footing, the idea of a lack of trust.
-Be this spirit found in the parent or the parent believing it is the character of the child biblical corporal punishment does not carry the idea of getting even.
+Violent discipline may stem from a parent who is treacherous, or believes the child to be treacherous; however, biblical corporal punishment does not condone the idea of getting even.
 An overly authoritarian parent who attempts to extract a “pound of flesh” will not endear a child’s heart.
 Such vengeance will drive the child further away and fail to achieve God’s intended purposes for the rod in the child’s proper upbringing.

 V. THE COMPARISON TO SPANKING

-The capital letters are a quote by the writer of Hebrews from the OT book of Job (that is the translation style of the NASB editors in order to indicate the NT writer is quoting an OT writer).
-It should be noted that Solomon quotes the same passage from Job in Proverbs 3:11-12.
+The capital letters are a quotation by the writer of Hebrews from the OT book of Job (that is the translation style of the NASB editors to indicate the NT writer is quoting an OT writer).
+It should be noted that Solomon quotes the same passage from Job in Proverbs 3:11–12.
 What is being said in the NT book of Hebrews is certainly illustrated by the life of Job in perhaps the most extreme way.
-Notice the authentication of the principle of the use of the rod here in the NT: Furthermore, we had earthly fathers to discipline us, and we respected them…for they disciplined us for a short time as seemed best to them . . .
+Notice the authentication of the principle of the use of the rod here in the NT: Furthermore, we had earthly fathers to discipline us, and we respected them … for they disciplined us for a short time as seemed best to them.

-Note importantly and in addition from this passage, the purpose for God commanding us to discipline our children and for Him disciplining us, His children (His saints, cf. Eph.
-1:4) has to do not only with our yielding the fruits of righteousness but God’s preparation of a spotless bride His Church to present to His Son at the future marriage supper of the Lamb (cf. Rev. 19:9; 21:1-2).
+Note importantly and in addition from this passage, the purpose for God commanding us to discipline our children and for His disciplining us, His children (His saints, cf. Ephesians 1:4), has to do not only with our yielding the fruits of righteousness but also with God’s preparation of a spotless bride— His Church—to present to His Son at the future marriage supper of the Lamb (cf. Revelation 19:9; 21:1–2).
 This theological insight provides the believer with additional impetus for being a rod-bearing parent.

-States the Psalmist in perhaps the most well-known of all psalms, the one that depicts the LORD as our shepherd, King David states, Your rod (shebet) and your staff, they comfort me (23:4).
+In perhaps the most well-known of all psalms, the one that depicts the Lord as our shepherd, King David states, Your rod (shebet) and Your staff, they comfort me (23:4).
 Again, God intends a peaceful, comforting fruit of righteousness to result from His servant who goes by the name Discipline.
-Therefore, the imperatival truths of Hebrews 12 coupled with insightful truths of Revelation 19 and 21 together provide a wonderful insight into the mind of God on this matter of spanking: Corrective discipline is at the core of His essence; it is part of His nature (cf. 1 Cor.
-14:21; Phil.
-1:6; 2:13; Rev. 12:5) to achieve His intended outcome in thankfulness for His Son’s sacrifice for sin!
+Therefore, the imperative truths of Hebrews 12 coupled with insightful truths of Revelation 19 and 21 provide a wonderful insight into the mind of God on this matter of spanking.
+Corrective discipline is at the core of His essence; it is part of His nature (cf. 1 Corinthians 14:20; Philippians 1:6; 2:13; Revelation 12:5) to achieve His intended outcome in thankfulness for His Son’s sacrifice for sin!
 What wonderful insights Scripture affords us in order to motivate us to become loving disciplinarians in and for God’s grand scheme of things!